Rory Kockott: France

 In 2011, he was signed by Castres Olympique.
 In his debut season in France, he helped guide Castres to the Top 14 semi-finals, where they lost to Toulouse 24–15.
 He started almost every match in the 2012–13 Top 14 season, which was a championship victory for Castres.
 Kockott scored 13 of their 19 points in the final against RC Toulonnais who had just won the European cup a few weeks ago, earning him the man of the match award.
 His try in the final, against the likes of Jonny Wilkinson, Bakkies Botha or Matt Giteau, was one of the key moments in the final.
 He also finished as the league's top point scorer with 376 points, and was named player of the tournament.

 The year after, he helped Castres reach the final again, in a rematch against Toulon.
 This time, however, Toulon earned the victory 18-10.

 In the 2017-18 Top 14 season, Castres finished the season 6th, clinching the last spot for the play-offs.
 Against all odds, the team managed to beat Stade Toulousain, which finished the regular season third, in the quarter-final, Racing 92, which finished second, in the semi-final and Montpellier Hérault Rugby, which finished first, in the final.
 During the final, Kockott displayed a solid performance, from the first to the last whistle blow.
 He outplayed former teammate and rival at Sharks, Ruan Pienaar, leading Castres to a comfortable win 29-13.

 International

-Some South African commentators believed South Africa should select Kockott before he became eligible for France in August 2014.
+Some South African commentators believed South Africa should have selected Kockott before he became eligible for France in August 2014.
 Even former South African coach Nick Mallett urged Kockott to confront Heyneke Meyer about playing for the Springboks.
 In August 2014, Meyer eliminated Kockott from Springbok selection after first-choice scrum half Fourie du Preez was injured.

 After three years playing for Castres, Kockott qualified for to play for France on residency grounds.
 He was selected for the France squad for the 2014 November internationals.
 He made his debut on 8 November 2014, coming off the bench in a 40–15 win over Fiji.
 He started his first game for France on 7 February during the 2015 Six Nations Championship match against Scotland; France won 15–8.
 He was selected in the France squad for the Rugby World Cup 2015.